Saravana-Kumar07/Coding-challenge-python/README.md

     - password: The user's password for authentication (text).

-    - role: The role of the user, like "Admin" or "Agent" (text).
+    - role: The role of the user(text).

 - Clients Table:
     - clientId: A unique number for each client (used as the primary key).

     - clientName: The name of the client (text).

-    - contactInfo: The contact details of the client, like phone number or email (text).
+    - contactInfo: The contact details of the client(text).

     - policyId: The ID of the policy associated with the client.
-Links to the policyId in the Policies Table.
 - Policies Table:
     - policyId: A unique number for each policy (used as the primary key).